pAP3R/localh0st/content/post/asus-afl/index.md

 So, why did AFL save *so many* of these crashes?
 Most aren't unique from one another or at least I don't think they are, but the whole goal is to find a useable crash, so I began triaging to see if anything stuck out.

-### Crash triaging
+### Crash troubleshooting

 So, let's take a look at two of these crashes.
-They are generated from the following two HTTP requests:
+They are generated from the following two HTTP requests-- the first one I found through various testing, the second was found by AFL, as planned.

-known_crash:
+`known_crash`:
 ```
 GET /Main_Login.asp HTTP/1.0
 Host: 192.168.1.180:80